bytedance/libtpa/doc/quick_start.rst

 ~~~~~~~~~~~~~~~~~~~~

 For debian system, you can simply run following command at the
-libtpa source dir to install the dependencies:
+Libtpa source dir to install the dependencies:

 .. code-block:: text